Financial-Times/treecreeper/README.md

 Read about these requests in the [GraphQL docs](https://graphql.org/learn/serving-over-http/#http-methods-headers-and-body)

+#### Should you use GET or POST?

+GET requests are not cached yet, but eventually the aim is to cache in Fastly for short periods of time.
+So:

+-   Use GET if you want performance and resilience, and being up-to-the-millisecond acuurate is not important
+-   Use POST when recency of data is most important.
+In particular if reading data to analyse before PATCHing it with new data, _always_ use POST

 #### GET Example

 To read via a GET, you must specify your graphql query as query-parameter in the request.
 For example: